History News and Events 2019-20

 Modern History talks

 The Modern History Research Centre is delighted to announce two public talks that were postponed due to the Covid-19 crisis.
 Both will be held as virtual events, and one of the speakers will join us all the way from Japan.
-For further information, webpage webpage.
+For further information, visit the Modern History Research Centre webpage.

 Winchester Heritage Open Days, 11-20 September